Regenerative Mechanisms in Animal Models: An In-Depth Analysis

 Fig. 5|.
 Molecular Dissection of the Supernumerary Limb Phenomenon [5].

 (A) In the ‘‘accesory limb model,’’ nerve is re-routed to anterior wound surface, which generates an ‘‘anterior blastema’’ that survives only for 19 days (left).
 Limb regeneration at the ectopic site is only completed if a piece of posterior limb tissue (red) is grafted to the anterior wound site (right).
+(B) Provision of SHH to anterior blastemas or FGF8 to posterior blastemas is sufficient for completion of limb regeneration.
+(C) Molecular circuitry in the regenerating limb blastema established by 12 days of regeneration.
+Posterior SHH maintains anterior FGF8 expression and vice versa.
+(D) The FGF8-SHH crosstalk is induced at three sites after left-to-right blastema transplantation (as in Figure 1A), leading to supernumerary limb formation.

 Insects: Limb Regeneration and Epigenetic Control